Built Environment, Local Planning and Architectural Activities

 In 2014 the OVA was invited to submit evidence to the Communities and Local Government Select Committee's review of the NPPF.
 This is an example of how deeply the OVA engages with planning issues and a report can be found here.

-Decisions are taken by the Trustees i.e. the Executive Committee when, if necessary, the OVA expresses an opinion, strongly but constructively, to the planning authority on behalf of the over 1,000 members.
+Decisions are taken by the Trustees i.e. the Executive Committee when, if necessary, the OVA expresses an opinion, strongly but constructively, to the planning authority on behalf of our members.
 Submissions are made in writing and in some cases a verbal submission is made at the Development Management Committee (Planning Committee).
 If a decision goes to a planning appeal, the OVA follows through with written submissions and, if necessary, gives evidence at public hearings.

 The OVA monitors and comments on new planning legislation, including the Devon Structure Plan, the East Devon Local Plan and Central Governments NPPF.